-Global warming gases trapped in the soil is being released from thawing permafrost at five times the rate previously thought.
+Global warming gases trapped in the soil are being released from thawing permafrost at five times the rate previously thought.
 Researchers warn it may set off a climate change time bomb.

 Researchers have studied a unique Siberian permafrost called yedoma which is a frozen tundric dust, deposited during the last glacial age.
 It is rich in biomass such as plant roots and animal bones, with a carbon content 10 to 30 times higher than average deep soils.